open-amt-cloud-toolkit/rps/README.md

 > Disclaimer: Production viable releases are tagged and listed under 'Releases'.
 All other check-ins should be considered 'in-development' and should not be used in production

 The Remote Provisioning Server (RPS) enables the configuration and activation of Intel® AMT devices based on a defined profile.
-RPS utilizes the [Remote Provision Client (RPC)](https://github.com/open-amt-cloud-toolkit/rps) deployed onto edge devices to connect the devices to the [Management Presence Server (MPS)](https://github.com/open-amt-cloud-toolkit/mps) and enable remote manageability features.
+RPS utilizes the [Remote Provision Client (RPC)](https://github.com/device-management-toolkit/rpc-go) deployed onto edge devices to connect the devices to the [Management Presence Server (MPS)](https://github.com/device-management-toolkit/mps) and enable remote manageability features.

 <br><br>

-**For detailed documentation** about Getting Started or other features of the Open AMT Cloud Toolkit, see the [docs](https://open-amt-cloud-toolkit.github.io/docs/).
+**For detailed documentation** about Getting Started or other features of the Device Management Toolkit, see the [docs](https://device-management-toolkit.github.io/docs/).

 <br>